 For years, the data has shown that engagement, happiness, and health all improve for those who work from home:

-Regardless, many traditional managers haven’t seen it that way.
+Regardless, many traditional managers don't it that way.
 There’s a camp that firmly believes that employees will slack off without direct supervision.
 Or that “work should be done at work.”

-However, weeks into this national remote-work experiment, so many of the myths about working from home have been dispelled, and many non-believers have been converted overnight.
+However, months into our national remote-work experiment, so many of the myths about working from home have been dispelled.
+Many non-believers have been converted overnight.

 These tips only work if you apply them.
-Share them with your colleagues, and share our tips for employees with your team.
+Share them with your colleagues.
+And don't forget to share our tips for employees with your team.

-In the meantime, if your company needs help with the technology side or needs VPN set up in a day, our experts at infrastructure, cloud, and collaboration are activated and ready to help.
-Feel free to contact us if you have any questions.
+Meanwhile, if your company needs help with the technology side, support, or a VPN set up in a day, our experts at infrastructure, cloud, and collaboration are activated and ready to help.
+Have questions?
+Contact us.
+We're ready to help.